 Futures: The Plan enters into futures.
 The futures contracts are listed on either a national or foreign securities exchange and generally valued each business day at the official closing price (typically the last reported sales price) on the exchange on which the security is primarily traded.
-The pricing is performed by third-party vendors.
 Since futures are priced by an exchange in an active market, they are classified as Level 1.